lasselegend/Unit_Converter2/README.md

 Navigate to the folder where the script is located and run: python Unit_converter.py

-The app will automatically open in your default web browser.
+The app will then automatically open in your default web browser.